Kintyre/ksconf/docs/source/contrib.rst

 Installing the pre-commit hook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run ensure you changes comply with the ksconf coding standards, please install and activate
+To ensure your changes comply with the ksconf coding standards, please install and activate pre-commit_.
-pre-commit_.

 Install: